-By Andrew H. Auxiliar de Conversación in Murcia 2019/2020
+By Andrew H., Auxiliar de Conversación in Murcia 19/20.

 Packing list for the School

 I drew three of my students as princesses using colouring pencils.
 Blue markers were used for the winter skyline and colouring pencils were used for the yellow cumulus clouds and the moon.
 I used my love of the Spanish Liga de fútbol to draw one of my most frequent students in Atlético de Madrid’s jersey.

 Packing tips for the Weather

-Contrary to popular belief, it does indeed get very chilly in the south of Spain from October to February so unlike I did, you should make absolutely sure to pack as many warm sweaters, or jumpers as you can on this journey.
+Contrary to popular belief, it does indeed get very chilly in the south of Spain from October to February so unlike I did.
+You should make absolutely sure to pack as many warm sweaters, or jumpers as you can on this journey.

 When I arrived in Murcia city the sweltering heat was almost something out of pure fiction.
-I laughed at all the pairs of jeans I had packed and decided to go to Spanish class in shorts and shoes without socks, anything to reduce the weight of my clothing.
-A month later I would be wearing those jeans every day as winter rolled around and my shorts disappeared back into my suitcase.
+I laughed at all the pairs of jeans I had packed.
+I decided to go to Spanish class in shorts and shoes without socks.
+Anything to reduce the weight of my clothing.
+A month later, I would be wearing those jeans every day as winter rolled around.
+My shorts disappeared back into my suitcase.

 Packing list for my passion

-Over the Christmas holidays I stayed in Spain and took my pens and notebooks by bus from Cartagena city where I live to Murcia to draw the front face of the Murcia Cathedral.
+Over the Christmas holidays, I stayed in Spain and took my pens and notebooks by bus from Cartagena city where I live to Murcia to draw the front face of the Murcia Cathedral.
 It started getting very cold especially during winter, so I was wearing the gloves and warm coat that I bought months earlier in Cartagena.

 Don’t forget to bring medicines…

 In Spain, I bought Frenadol capsules as they helped greatly with decongestion.
-These are one of the top brands in Spain and you take three capsules a day where they work on their own internally.
-Stores have unusual scarves in Spain that form an unbroken wool ring so you simply get one in a shop and pull it over your head to your neck to protect further from the cold.
+These are one of the top brands in Spain.
+You take three capsules a day where they work on their own internally.
+Stores have unusual scarves in Spain that form an unbroken wool ring.
+You simply get one in a shop and pull it over your head to your neck to protect further from the cold.